wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-web-app-powershell-ssl-binding.md

     New-AzureRmWebAppSSLBinding -ResourceGroupName myresourcegroup -WebAppName mytestapp -CertificateFilePath PathToPfxFile -CertificatePassword PlainTextPwd -Name www.contoso.com

 Note that before adding a SSL binding to a web app, you must have a host name (custom domain) already configured.
-If the host name is not configured, then you will get an error 'hostname' does not exist while running  New-AzureRmWebAppSSLBinding.
-You can add a hostname directly from the  portal  Classic Management Portal  or using Azure PowerShell.
+If the host name is not configured , then you will get an error 'hostname' does not exist while running  New-AzureRmWebAppSSLBinding.
+You can add a hostname directly from the portal or using Azure PowerShell.
 The following PowerShell snippet can be to configure the hostname before running New-AzureRmWebAppSSLBinding.

     $webApp = Get-AzureRmWebApp -Name mytestapp -ResourceGroupName myresourcegroup
     $hostNames = $webApp.HostNames